xlang-foundation/xMind/Start.md

 - **Examples**: Holds example agents that serve as references for creating and configuring your agents.
 - **Service**: Contains the webserver code and pages, including `main.x`, which serves as the service entry point.

-## Additional Information
+## Logs

-- **Service Folder**: The `Service` folder includes the webserver's xLang code (`main.x`) and associated web pages.
-- **Logs**: Log files are stored in the `Logs` directory for troubleshooting and monitoring.
+Log files are stored in the `Logs` directory for troubleshooting and monitoring.

-This should cover the essentials needed to start and run the xMind project successfully.
-If you encounter any issues, please refer to the logs in the `Logs` directory for more detailed information.